Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An example of a Quadratic BSDE

 We suppose a bounded terminal condition defined by \bea \Phi(X_T)=\frac{1}{d}\sum_{i=1}^d \Bigl(\max(X_T^i-K_1,0)-\max(X_T^i-K_2,0)\Bigr) \eea with two constants $0<K_1<K_2$.
 As a first example, we have tested a 50-dimensional model with zero correlation: ${\rm set_0}:=\{d=50, a=1.0, T=0.25, K_1=95, K_2=105, \sigma=0.2, x_0=100, \rho=\bold{I}_{d\times d}\}$.
 The solution (\ref{eq-qgBSDE-solution}) is estimated as $Y_0=5.01$ by a simulation with one million paths.
 We use $\text{n\_time}=25$ as discretization.
 In Figure~\ref{Fig-d50-qg0}, we have compared the performance of the deep BSDE solver with and without AE as prior knowledge.
 When the asymptotic expansion is used, the convergence is achieved just after a few thousands iterations and the relative error becomes $\leq$0.1\%.
 On the other hand, the learning process proceeds very slowly when the deep BSDE solver is directly applied without using AE.
 Even after 30,000 iterations, both of the loss function and the relative error are still larger than the former by more than an order of magnitude.
 It seems that clever dynamic tuning of the learning rate is necessary for achieving comparable speed of convergence and stability to those for the case with asymptotic expansion.

 Next, we have studied the impact of correlation among $X$'s.
-Since the regressors have non-zero correlation, one can expect that the learning process becomes harder to proceed.
+Since the regressors have non-zero correlation, one can expect that the learning process becomes more time consuming.
 We have used the same parameters in $\rm set_0$ except that the matrix $\rho$ is now defined by (\ref{eq-rho}) with $\gamma=0.07$, which implies about 30\% correlation among $X$'s.
 In this case, the solution (\ref{eq-qgBSDE-solution}) estimated by one million paths is $Y_0=6.78$.
 The comparison of the performance is given in Figure~\ref{Fig-d50-qgCorr}.
 Although the accuracy is deteriorated in the both cases, the deep BSDE solver with the asymptotic expansion still achieves the relative error $3\sim 4\%$ after 5,000 iterations.
 When AE is not used, the relative error remains more than $25\%$ even after 30,000 iteration steps.
-As it is the case for the Bergman's model, the use of AE as prior knowledge effectively ameliorates the problem of correlated inputs without doing any other adjustments in the algorithm.
+Similarly to the previous examples, one sees that the use of AE as prior knowledge effectively ameliorates the problem of correlated inputs also for this case.

 Finally, let us study a bit extreme situation with a large quadratic coefficient as well as volatility.
 We set $\{d=50, a=5.0, T=0.25, K_1=95, K_2=105, \sigma=1.0, x_0=100, \rho=\bold{I}_{d\times d}\}$ and increase the number of time partition to n\_time$=50$.
 The solution (\ref{eq-qgBSDE-solution}) estimated by a million paths of Monte Carlo simulation with the same step size is given by $Y_0=5.17\pm 0.01$.
 We have provided the numerical results in Figure~\ref{Fig-d50-qgBa}.
 Although the loss function becomes larger by a factor of few, the deep BSDE solver with AE quickly reaches its equilibrium after a few thousands steps and the relative error is around $2\%$.
-As is clearly seen from the graph, the estimated $Y_0$ obtained without using AE is quite far from the target even after 30,000 iterations steps.
+As is clearly seen from the graph, the estimated $Y_0$ obtained without using AE is quite far from the target after 30,000 iterations steps.